gpbl/react-day-picker/website/docs/api/variables/daypickercontext.md

 internal components.
 It is used to set the default values and  perform one-time calculations required to render the days.

-Access this context via the [useDayPicker](../functions/usedaypicker.md) hook when using custom components.
+Access this context from the [useDayPicker](../functions/usedaypicker.md) hook when using custom components.